ardymarky/Blickfeld-LiDAR-based-pointcloud-using-ICP/README.md

 ### Relay Switch

 Running `relay.py` on boot gives the LiDAR system a relay switch that either starts or stops the recording process.
-The ACT Led is also configured to indicate whether or not the blickfeld in online.
+The ACT Led is also configured to indicate whether or not the blickfeld is online.
 If the ACT light blinks every 5ish seconds, it is still connecting to the blickfeld.
 When the ACT light is solid green, the system is up and running.
+When the ACT light rapidly flickers, relay is on and data is being saved to a ros2 bagfile.

 ### SSH through LAN